typesense/typesense-website/docs-site/content/guide/faqs.md

 [Here](./tips-for-searching-common-types-of-data.md) is a detailed article with examples on how to use these two parameters, when searching through different types of data.

+### How do I handle singular / plural variations of a keyword?

+You can use the stemming feature to allow search queries that contain variations of a word in your dataset (eg: singular / plurals, tense changes, etc) to still match the record.

+For eg: searching for `walking`, will also return results with `walk`, `walked`, `walks`, etc when stemming is enabled.

+You can enable stemming by setting the <RouterLink :to="`/${$site.themeConfig.typesenseLatestVersion}/api/collections.html#field-parameters`">`stem: true`</RouterLink> parameter in the field definition in the collection schema.

 ### When I search for a short string, I don't get all results.
 How do I address this?

 By default, Typesense only considers the top 4 prefix matches, for performance reasons.